In the last chapter, we gave each

 attribute is parsed, we can use that

 parsed information in the rest of the browser.
-We’ll store the parsed
+Let’s do that inside a

 def style(node):